-- Performance evaluation of Board committees: The Company has introduced self-assessment for the committees of the Board, i.e. the Executive Board and the Audit Committee, to ensure conformity with the corporate governance assessment guidelines which recommend a minimum of one annual appraisal. - Performance evaluation of Managing Director: The Board has ensured that performance evaluation of the Managing Director is conducted annually against the assessment indicators and criteria that are linked to strategic plan achievements in order to determine appropriate remuneration and incentive package.
+- Performance evaluation of Board committees: The Company has introduced self-assessment for the committees of the Board, i.e. the Executive Board and the Audit Committee, to ensure conformity with the corporate governance assessment guidelines which recommend a minimum of one annual appraisal.

+- Performance evaluation of Managing Director: The Board has ensured that performance evaluation of the Managing Director is conducted annually against the assessment indicators and criteria that are linked to strategic plan achievements in order to determine appropriate remuneration and incentive package.
 Performance review is carried out using a form which has been adapted from the Stock Exchange of Thailand's templates for board self-evaluation and CEO appraisal to fully and properly suit the Company's specific needs.
 Assessment results are also communicated to the Board of Directors so as to be analyzed and help improve performance efficiency and effectiveness.

-Principle 3.7: Ensure the Board and each Director understand their roles and responsibilities, the nature of the Company's business and relevant laws; support all Directors in broadening and updating their skills and knowledge necessary for their performance activities which allow them to gain different areas of knowledge relevant to their assigned roles.
+Principle 3.7: Ensure the Board and each Director understand their roles and responsibilities, the nature of the Company's business and relevant laws; support all Directors in broadening and updating their skills and knowledge necessary for their performance

+All our Directors and senior executives make training and development a priority by attending training programs and seminars beneficial to the discharge of their duties, or taking part in those activities which allow them to gain different areas of knowledge relevant to their assigned roles.
 Members of the Board have received directorship training from the Thai Institute of Directors (IOD) including the Director Certification Program (DCP) and the Director Accreditation Committee Program (DAP).
 In-house training sessions are organized regularly to keep them updated on developments in the business and statutory requirements applicable to the operations and to enhance the efficiency of their performance.